jdfetterly/ai-terms-and-tools-site/README.md

 # Firebase Studio

-This is a NextJS starter in Firebase Studio.
+This is a Next.js starter project integrated with Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+## Installation

+To get started with this project, follow these steps:

+1. Clone the repository:

+1. Clone the repository: